dogshoes/gotenna-flash-dumper/README.md

 This program will allow you to dump the flash chip on a [goTenna](http://www.gotenna.com/) connected to your computer.
 The flash contains the firmware, diagnostic log, and message queue.

 Requires Python 2.7.5 and [pyserial 2](https://pypi.python.org/pypi/pyserial).
-Tested on Fedora 20, and will likely work fine on later versions.
+Tested on Fedora 20, and will likely work fine on most any Linux distribution.

 ## Connect your goTenna